-Before diving into that pool, here’s a crash course to determine if it is indeed clean and safe
+Before diving into that swimming pool, here’s a crash course to determine if it is indeed clean and safe

 While many pools use numerous chemicals to keep water pristine, a study from Center For Disease Control and Prevention (CDC) found that only 20 percent of public swimming pools are free from health and safety hazards.
 The remaining 80 percent?
 Well, if they’re not contaminated by millions of bacteria, they probably contain excess chlorine, which also poses detrimental effects to your health.
 So before you cannonball into that pool, here are four signs that can help you determine if a pool really is clean and safe enough to dive in.